About Us

 Biography

 Akaego Okoye is a dual-qualified lawyer (UK & Nigeria), strategic advisor, and global business development leader with a proven track record of advancing enterprise development and driving inclusive economic growth across Africa.
 Her career includes leadership roles at DLA Piper, the Corporate Council on Africa, and EAN Aviation, where she spearheaded market expansion strategies, forged multi-million-dollar partnerships, and built platforms connecting African businesses to global opportunities.
-She serves on the advisory board of the 1952 Africa Foundation and designs programs that equip women entrepreneurs with the skills, visibility, and capital to scale globally.
+She serves on the advisory board of the 1952 Africa Foundation and designs programs that equip growth-stage founders with the access, visibility, and capital to scale globally.